AhmedHathout/EBench/README.md

 4. If you want to run the client on your machine go to `Ebench/client/` then type `./client.py`.
 There are some optional arguments too so type `./client.py -h` instead to know more about them.

 ### Client
-If you are running the client, you should use the command `help` to know what the instruction are that you can tell the server to do.
+If you are running the client, you should use the command `help` to a list of all the instruciton that you can tell the server to execute.
 You can after that type the instruction followed by `-h` to know more about it.

 ### Server
 The server just listens to the incoming connections and and executes the commands that come from the clients so there is nothing to type on its standard input.